halloleo/brosel/README.md

 ### How to configure the custom rules

-`brosel` looks for its configuration in the file `~/.brosel` and then in the file `~/Library/Application Support/brosel.yaml`.
-The first one found `brosel` reads as a [YAML](http://www.yaml.org/spec/1.2/spec.html) file.
+`brosel` looks for its configuration in the file `~/.brosel` and then in the file `~/Library/Application Support/brosel/brosel.yaml`.
+The first one `brosel` finds, will be read as a [YAML](http://www.yaml.org/spec/1.2/spec.html) file.
 A sample config looks like this:

 ```YAML